kojiromike/magento-retail-order-management/docs/INSTALL.md

 - Follow the prompts on your screen to finish and save the configuration.</ol>

 ## Scheduling Batch Feeds
-The eBay Enterprise Exchange Platform uses your Magento EE cron job to update feeds every 15 minutes.
+The eBay Enterprise Retail Order Management extension uses your Magento EE cron job to update feeds every 15 minutes.
 Provided your cron job is set up, there is no additional configuration required.
 For more information about setting up your Magento cron job, see <a href="http://www.magentocommerce.com/knowledge-base/entry/ce18-and-ee113-installing#install-cron" target="_blank">Setting Up Cron Jobs</a>.